jaalto/project--shell-script-performance-and-portability/README.md

     Run shell: bash
     # t1a    real 4.567s
     # t2a    real 10.88s
 ```

 ## 3.4 MODERATE PERFORMANCE GAINS

-- It is about 10 times faster to split
+- In Bash, it is about 9 times faster to
-  a string into an array using list
+  split a string into an array using
-  rather than using Bash here-string.
+  list rather than here-string.
+This is
-  This is because
-  [HERE STRING]
+  because [HERE STRING] in Bash
   `<<<` uses a pipe or temporary file,
-  whereas Bash list operates entirely
+  whereas list operates entirely
   in memory.
 The pipe buffer behavor
   was introduced in
   [Bash 5.1 section c](https://github.com/bminor/bash/blob/master/CHANGES).